galaxyproject/training-material/topics/introduction/tutorials/cpt-canonical-phages-list/tutorial.md

 {: .question}

 > ### {% icon comment %} Note that...
-> This phage' genome is available as a CPT organism in Apollo; access to the record can be requested after making an account on [CPT Public Galaxy](https://cpt.tamu.edu/galaxy-pub) or [CPT Galaxy for TAMU.](https://cpt.tamu.edu/galaxy)
+> Genome present in the CPT Apollo instance.
+Access to the record can be requested after making an account on [CPT Public Galaxy](https://cpt.tamu.edu/galaxy-pub) or [CPT Galaxy for TAMU.](https://cpt.tamu.edu/galaxy)
 {: .comment}

 ### Phage T1